 Remember the days before we were all staying at home?
-You asked your partner to swing by the office supply store to pick up ink for the printer, and then make sure to get the dog before the groomer closes at 6 pm.
+You asked your partner to stop by the office supply store to pick up ink for the printer, and then make sure to get the dog before the groomer closes at 6 pm.
+They arrive home early and empty handed.
 "No worries," you tell your confused mate who ignored the note detailing what you had asked them to do lying on the counter.
 “I’ll swing by the office supply place and pick up the dog.
 "Just don’t let dinner burn!
 The timer will go off in 45 minutes…” Later as you try to swallow the blackened lasagna, you can’t tell if the bitter taste is the burned food or the resentment from having to spend an extra hour in rush hour traffic retrieving the freshly shampooed dog and then rushing to pick up the ink you needed.
 As the scorched mess makes its third trip around the plate at the end of your fork you hear.
 “Are my two suits still in the car?
 I leave for the airport at 5:00 am and so I need to get packing.”
 What suits?
 What trip?

 While the above scenario may be a bit far-fetched, we all experience those moments when we feel like we are living in a parallel universe with our loved ones.
 Partners, spouses, parents, and kids often leave us wondering “did I just dream that I told them to (fill in the blank)?"
 Missed cues, distracted listening, and our pressing need to disconnect from the stress of our daily lives often leads to having no idea of what is going on in the lives of those we hold most dear.
 We often blame others for not knowing what we need just as we can be constantly out of step with the needs of our partners.
 The old refrain “you never listen to me” is not even close to the real issue.
 You have to decide whether or not what your partner and loved ones have to say is important, and then find a way to make the space to hear them.